RealMarco/RoboticGraspingSimulation/README.md

 This is an easy-to-use framework if you wanna start your journey in robotic grasping, either validating/testing your rectangle-represented grasp detection algorithms or forking the algorithm that I used.
 If you have any problems, please report issues or ask me directly by email.
 I'm glad to see there are few forks of this repository, please star it if u like and cite this GitHub project and reference as **Citing** section below.

 **Author**: [Marco Yangjun Liu](https://github.com/RealMarco/),
-**Affiliation**: Institute of Precision Drive and Control, State Key Laboratory of Mechanics and Control of Mechanical Structures
+**Affiliation**: Centre for Artificial Intelligence and Robotics, University of Macau; Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences

 ![RGS example: simulation platform](simulation_platform4.png)